10 Tyres, wheels and hubs

 Sometimes a retreaded or repaired tyre has had its speed rating removed.
 Where a tyre has been repaired or retreaded in accordance with standard NZS 5423 (Repairing and retreading car, truck and bus tyres), the tyre must be marked with NZS 5423 and, if a car tyre, have the speed rating removed.
 In such a case, a missing speed rating is acceptable for WoF/CoF (unless the inspector believes on reasonable grounds that the tyre would not have had the required minimum speed rating for the vehicle in the first place).

-If there is any doubt about the compatibility of a tyre/wheel combination, the vehicle inspector may request/ take into account relevant information provided by the tyre manufacturer.
+If a vehicle inspector has concerns about any tyre/wheel combination, they should request/ take into account relevant information provided by the tyre manufacturer (eg intended use of the tyre).

 Table 10-1-1.
 Modifications that do not require LVV certification